cosmasgicter/mihas/MICROSERVICES_SUCCESS.md

 **All microservices are live and functional!**

 The MIHAS application now runs on a complete microservices architecture with independent, scalable API endpoints.
+Yes